| |

 Depending on your particular species and the details of your move, you may be able to take your fish to their new home in something as simple as cups with plastic wrap rubber banded over the top and a few holes poked for air.

-You can use a 5-gallon bucket as a temporary home as well.
+You can also use a 5-gallon bucket as a temporary home.
 Before you house your aquatic pets in it, rinse it with aquarium water to remove any residue.

 Yet another possibility is a large storage tote with a top that latches.
 All of these work well as temporary aquariums for all but the most sensitive fish species.

-If you own seahorses and pipefish be sure to keep them in large cups or mugs allowing them the vertical movement that they seek.
+If you own seahorses and pipefish, be sure to keep them in large cups or mugs, which will allow them the vertical movement they seek.

 This is much more comforting for them than bags that can easily flex or very large storage totes that may be unwieldy to carry.
 Try to keep your species as close together as possible.